 Buyers make emotional decisions and justify them with logic.

-If your home feels unloved — or if the seller behind it feels stuck — no amount of square footage or school district rankings will overcome that.
-But when a home feels genuinely welcoming, and the seller is ready to move forward, buyers find a way to make the numbers work.
+If your home feels unloved — or if the seller behind it feels stuck — no amount of square footage or high-end finishes will overcome that.
+But when a home feels genuinely welcoming, and the seller is ready to move forward, buyers find reasons to say yes.

-Preparing a home to sell isn't just about staging.
-It's about creating an environment — and a mindset — that makes buyers want to stay.
+Preparing a home to sell isn’t just about staging.
+It’s about creating an environment — and a mindset — that invites an offer.

 Thinking about listing your home?